 NO vacation is complete without some form of adventure.
 It might be that cab ride you took with the wrong cab driver to the WRONG place.
 There might be that time that you ended up getting stuck taking a tour of a timeshare just to earn a new adventure.

 Of course, if you left your teens poolside, don’t have a phone number to reach you at, things might get a little shady!
 After all, you are in Mexico, and when you go for a walk and don’t come back after a few hours…..
 The most fabulous RZR 4×4 Cuale River Adventure is what happens as a result!

 No one was pushing us to do anything on this trip, but my kids love adventures, and I feel that when we are traveling we have to experience as much as we can.

 We have mini bucket lists that we work on and this was about to get crossed off.
-The Sierra Madres have been very kind to us on this particular trip as they have provided us lot of different adventures.
+The Sierra Madres has been very kind to us on this particular trip as they have provided us a lot of different adventures.